Assistive Technology

 The Issaquah School District Assistive Technology (AT) team provides services to students, parents, and staff, to ensure that every student has access to their classroom and curriculum.
 These services include:

-- Support for school staff through the Assistive Technology (AT) consideration process related to a students Individualized Education Program (IEP)
+- Support for school staff through the AT consideration process related to a students Individualized Education Program (IEP)

-- Consultation with school staff around specific Assistive Technology (AT) supports to increase access and universal design for learning
+- Consultation with school staff around specific AT supports to increase access and universal design for learning

-- Trial periods with a variety of Assistive Technology (AT) and Augmentative & Alternative Communication (AAC) hardware devices
+- Trial periods with a variety of AT and Augmentative & Alternative Communication (AAC) hardware devices

-- Professional development opportunities for staff and parents around Assistive Technology (AT) hardware and software
+- Professional development opportunities for staff and parents around AT hardware and software

-- Support for classroom staff with on-site training for using specialized low tech or high tech Assistive Technology (AT) resources
+- Support for classroom staff with on-site training for using specialized low or high tech AT resources

 Who benefits from Assistive Technology?